NCI-CGR/ONT_Analysis_Xin_Share_Public/Overview/Doc/T2T_Based_Analysis.md

 ### Chromosome-size-and-cytoband-chrX-based Analysis
 This type of analysis is based on using the bed file that was constructed below
 1. Use chromosone size to create the regions for chromosome 1 to chromosome 22 and chromosome M
-   * Use the artificial mask to create the fake annotations for each region
+   * Use the artificial mask to create the fake annotations for each region (column 4 and 5)
    * Please check the example below
 <img width="422" height="141" alt="image" src="https://github.com/user-attachments/assets/7e175860-ca0b-4e6f-bc53-bf7d5104b961" />